kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 import react.*

 @JsName("ReactYouTubeLite")
-external val reactPlayer: ComponentClass<dynamic>
+external val ReactPlayer: ComponentClass<dynamic>
 ```

 This is a bit of adapter-work that we need to do.
-When the compiler sees an external declaration like `reactPlayer`,
+When the compiler sees an external declaration like `ReactPlayer`,
 it assumes that the implementation for the corresponding class is provided by our dependency,
 and doesn't generate code for it.